mrc-ide/starmeds/README.md

 Link to googlesheet with translation function: https://docs.google.com/spreadsheets/d/11DncuKYrns6HTVeMt9rR50tH3TyhjbwYlw4dcGwyAMY/edit?usp=sharing

 Versions:
+app.R (former app4_5) ->  corrected bug on delete/add row in analysis and reporting.
+                          stopped using webshot for plots. plots are now generated in the rmarkdown. report showing in tab does not contain plots.
+                          Small changes to intro.

 app.R (former app4_4) -> only one download button for both languages in a new tab + report showing automatically at the end